Fox Cities Campus

 |Academic Electives: Additional Courses from above or foreign language or fine arts or computer science||4|

-ACT or SAT (Currently optional due to testing restrictions)
+ACT or SAT Scores (Currently optional due to testing limitations)

 GPA and Class Rank

 As long as you meet the course requirements listed above, your GPA and class rank most likely will not prevent you from being admitted to the Fox Cities Campus of UW Oshkosh.

 Questions on Admission Guidelines